aelder/VerusServicesSetup/ElectrumX.md

 net.ipv4.tcp_limit_output_bytes = 131072
 ```

-Run below command to activate the changes, alternatively reboot the machine:
+Run this command to activate the changes, or reboot the machine:

 ```